Meet Our Founder

 Susan the Parent

-Susan is a mother of three sons, and her personal growth journey deeply informs her parenting.
-She and her husband have used the Enneagram to foster self-awareness and emotional intelligence in their family.
-Today, their children are also using the Enneagram as a lens for understanding themselves and navigating life with empathy and clarity.
-Susan’s parenting reflects EPP’s core belief: when we understand ourselves, we can break generational cycles and lead lives of greater intention.
+The basic building blocks of personality begin in childhood.
+Susan’s personal journey deeply informs how she has raised her three sons.
+She and her husband, Rick, have used the Enneagram to foster self-awareness and emotional intelligence in their family.
+Today, their children also use the Enneagram as a lens to understand themselves and navigate life with empathy and clarity.
+Susan’s parenting reflects EPP’s core belief: when we understand ourselves, we can lead lives of greater intention, self-awareness, and personal freedom to be who we are.

-Validating the innocent worth of a person is absolutely the starting point of a transformative conversation—no matter on which side of the prison wall you happen to stand.
+Validating the inherent worth of a person is absolutely the starting point of a transformative conversation—no matter on which side of the prison walls you happen to stand.